Towards Cooperative Flight Control Using Visual-Attention: Introduction

 In this paper, we design a novel air-guardian system based on visual attention, which can open new ways through how humans and autonomous agents cooperate.
-To this end, we first obtain a deep guardian agent via reinforcement learning (RL) in a fixed-wing flight simulator.
-We additionally design a reference agent (Pilot) by imitation learning or saving early checkpoints of the deep RL guardian agent, which are analogous to artificial pilot agents with different levels of expertise.
-We then compute the visual attention of both the guardian agent and the imitating pilot agent by computing input importance metrics such as saliency maps.
-Our air-guardian agent then performs control through a cooperation layer which is a quadratic program that can regulate actions by comparing the attention maps of the two agents, which entails the deviation of decision making.
-By default, the pilot agent is controlling the aircraft; anytime that the attention profile of the pilot and the guardian agent differs from each other, the guardian agent intervenes, yielding a safer maneuver of the aircraft.
+To this end, we first obtain a deep guardian agent via behavior cloning of expert data in a fixed-wing flight simulator.
+We compute the visual attention of the guardian agent by computing input importance metrics such as saliency maps and measure the attention of the human pilot using eye tracking.
+Our air-guardian agent then performs control through a cooperation layer which is a quadratic program that can regulate actions by comparing the attention maps of the two agents.
+By default, the pilot agent is controlling the aircraft; anytime the attention profile of the pilot and the guardian agent differ from each other, the guardian agent intervenes, yielding a safer maneuver of the aircraft with necessary intervention.

-Compared to prior works \cite{Schwarting2018,Alshiekh2018}, that make interventions when the control of the pilot is outside of a safety region, our air-guardian system regulates interventions using a visual attention metric.
+Compared to prior works and autopilot system \cite{Schwarting2018,Alshiekh2018}, which make interventions when the control of the pilot is outside of a safety region, our air-guardian system regulates interventions using a visual attention metric.
 As opposed to other baselines, this cooperation mechanism can potentially identify risky actions much earlier and develop more trust in the human pilot with its inherent interpretability.
+We are not aiming to replace all safety modules but to alert pilots and other safety modules and also cooperate with them in a more intelligent way.

 \textbf{Contributions.} Our paper makes the following contributions: